Very-Blank/ZigOpenSimplex2/README.md

 # OpenSimplex 2
 A Zig translation of: <a href="https://github.com/KdotJPG/OpenSimplex2">OpenSimplex2</a>

 Fast version should now be completely translation error free.
-As for the smooth version some mistakes are still in the 3D and 4D noise.
+As for the smooth version there are some mistakes still in the 3D and 4D noise base functions.

 Successors to OpenSimplex Noise, plus updated OpenSimplex.
 Includes 2D, 3D, and 4D noise.